Investin-pro/Investin_docs/docs/marketmaking.md

 Here, we provide a step-by-step guide to create a market making fund and connect it to a bot running locally or on the cloud.

+And if reading docs is not your thing checkout the demo video here: https://youtu.be/qLGCvsSx__U

 Basic requirements:

 * Python v3.8